kaustav202/TV-Show-Management-App/README.md

 # TV-Show-Management-App
-End to End Full Stack Application for easy management and tracking of shows and web series watched by anyone.
+End to End Full Stack Application for easy management and tracking of tv shows and web series watched by anyone.

 ## Tech Stack